-Technical debt is one of the heavily used terms by developers, product managers and all the tech people.
+Technical debt is one of the heavily used terms by developers, product managers, and all the tech people.
 But what does it really mean?
 And why?
 And is it really so bad for your project, product – or worse – the whole company?

 The term technical debt was coined by Ward Cunningham, a renowned American programmer, who developed the first wiki, back in 1994.
 What’s more important for us, he’s also one of the authors of the Agile Manifesto.

-Cunningham compared some problems with code to a monetary debt.
+Cunningham compared some problems with code to monetary debt.
 Going into technical debt means borrowing against the future.
 What you borrow is work you don’t have to do now.
 For example, because you’ve decided to take a shortcut.
 This is your principal.
 But there is also interest – it’s a cost of additional rework caused by choosing that shortcut.
-And as with cash loan, if you don’t pay it back on time, the interest will accumulate.
+And as with a cash loan, if you don’t pay it back on time, the interest will accumulate.
 The problem is that the interest gets accrued exponentially.
 And there is no market regulator who will limit its rate.

 Tech debt is like a serious disease.
 The one that is hard to diagnose – you may not even know that you are in debt until it’s… well let’s hope it’s not too late.
-However, tech debt can kill you – if not in short term, then probably over longer period.
+However, tech debt can kill you – if not in short term, then probably over a longer period.
 It is also difficult to cure.
 Luckily, not impossible.
 But we will get to the strategies on dealing with technical debt later.

 Why does it occur?

 Interestingly, technical debt may be intentional or unintentional.
 If it’s the former, you probably know what you are dealing with and know that you do all of it at your own risk.
-Reasons can be various.
-You may be developing an MVP for your product, want to deliver it quick, test on the market and if you succeed – secure funding and proceed with development.
+The reasons can be various.
+You may be developing an MVP for your product, want to deliver it quickly, test on the market and if you succeed – secure funding and proceed with development.
 You know the stakes.
 And as long as you calculate it and promptly repay, it is all right.